Pronunciation: a mee TRIP ti leen and per FEN a zeen

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of amitriptyline and perphenazine can be fatal.

-Overdose symptoms may include uneven heartbeats, extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, fainting, seizure (convulsions), or coma.
+Overdose symptoms may include extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, dilated pupils, or coma.

 Do not drink alcohol.
 Dangerous side effects or death can could occur.